900 Ridge Street

 You can safely seek medical care and protect yourself from exposure to COVID-19.
 Stoughton Health has extensive safety precautions and infection control measures in place at all our facilities to limit the risk of exposure and keep everyone safe.
 This includes:

-- Entrance screening for all employees, patients and visitors to our facilities; hand sanitation is required
+- Entrance screening for all patients and visitors to our facilities; hand sanitation is required

 - Adherence to all CDC guidelines and protocols regarding appropriate personal protective equipment (PPE) for providers and staff

-- Requiring all employees, patients and visitors to wear masks or other face coverings when they enter our facilities
+- Requiring all employees, patients and visitors to wear masks or other face coverings when they enter most of our facilities

 - Enhanced cleaning/disinfection processes in our hospital and clinics